davidgsd/AllScan/README.md

 Prior to installing AllScan it is recommended that you have a working install of SuperMon or AllMon2.
 AllScan can automatically read their config files and thereby need no additional configuration.
 AllScan is very easy-to-use and can be downloaded and installed in minutes.
 Currently AllScan supports favorites.ini entries that refer to connecting to nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but may also support other types of commands in the future.
 AllScan saves a backup copy to favorites.ini.bak in case of any issue.

-As AllScan receives stats data from the ASL stats server it updates the Favorites Table rows with color coded details showing the following:
+As AllScan receives data from the ASL stats server it updates the Favorites Table rows with color coded details showing the following:

 Color codes for '#' column:
 * Dark Green: Node Active (registered and reporting to AllStarLink Network)